GDHadeel/Voice-to-Text-Converter/README.md

 # Voice-to-Text-Converter

-# Task 4: Control Page Implementation
+# Task 4: Building a User Interface for Voice-to-Text Conversion

 ## Description
 This project is a web-based application that allows users to convert spoken language into written text and store it in a MySQL database.
 This project provides a simple yet effective way to capture spoken input and save it for further use or analysis.